Salvatore Giuliano: Historical context and interpretation

 Central to Billy Jaynes Chandler's analysis is Giuliano's personality and psychology.
 The bandit definitely saw himself as a romantic, heroic figure.
 He mused about his epitaph: "Here lies Giuliano, hero of Sicily."
-He made photos of himself heroically astride a horse, labeled, "Robin Hood."
+He made photos of himself heroically astride a horse, labelled, "Robin Hood."
 He cultivated his image carefully, with an eye on history.
 He was, according to Chandler, audacious (turning the tables on the Carabinieri Christmas Eve, 1943), intelligent and astute (when negotiating with EVIS and, later, with Sicily's power brokers).
 At the same time, he was unsophisticated and naive—an inexperienced village boy negotiating with far more worldly men when he played politics.
-Compounding his naivete' was his monumental ego and overly grand self-conception.
-Maria Lombardo shared his conception—she told Michael Stern that the three outstanding personages of history were Franklin Roosevelt, Winston Churchill, and her son, Turi.
+Compounding his naivete was his monumental ego and overly grand self-conception.
+Maria Lombardo shared his conception—she told Michael Stern that the three outstanding personages of history were Franklin Roosevelt, Winston Churchill, and her son, Giuliano.
 Eric Hobsbawm agrees with Chandler's assessment of the bandit, emphasizing the role of the MIS leaders in persuading Giuliano see himself as a major political player.

-In historical context, Chandler concurs with Hobsbawm's assessment of Giuliano as a "heroic robber".
+In the historical context, Chandler concurs with Hobsbawm's assessment of Giuliano as a "heroic robber".
 Giuliano can also be interpreted through the prism of Samuel L. Popkin's rational peasant concept, according to Chandler.
 The bandit's acquisitive urge coincides well with the rational peasant model, and he and his mother engaged in mafia-like rational acquisitiveness by demanding a fee from a bakery attempting to open a branch in Montelepre.
 But his "foolhardy, impulsive" killing of a police officer in 1943 was the polar opposite of careful calculation.
 The ordinary peasants who joined his armed actions in the moments of greatest need were more rational—willing to take significant risks from time to time for a better payday than they would ordinarily earn in the difficult years after the war.
 Mafiosi arising from the peasantry are even better examples of rationality: their entire lives are dedicated to material acquisition.

-Giuliano's dearest wish was to be pardoned for his crimes, and the only people who could possibly accommodate him were the power elite of Sicily (and Italy)—and so he did business with them.
+Giuliano wished to be pardoned for his crimes, and the only people who could possibly accommodate him were the power elite of Sicily (and Italy)—and so he did business with them.
 As Chandler says, this made him "above all else, an outlaw who accommodated himself to the existing structure of power."
 Hobsbawm again agrees with Chandler—with more emphasis on the politics and ideology of the situation.

 Three residents of Montelepre during the years of Giuliano's banditry have added their commentary to the historical record.

 At a sparsely attended Separatist commemorative ceremony in 1980, his sister Mariannina gave her view of his character: "He was good and honest.
 Turridu did what he did only from fear and out of poverty."